MicrosoftDocs/webview2-win32-reference/1-0-1210-30/icorewebview2environmentoptions.md

 > public HRESULT [get_Language](#get_language)(LPWSTR * value)

 It applies to browser UI such as context menu and dialogs.
 It also applies to the `accept-languages` HTTP header that WebView sends to websites.
-It is in the format of `language[-country]` where `language` is the 2-letter code from [ISO 639][ISO639LanguageCodesHtml] and `country` is the 2-letter code from [ISO 3166][ISOStandard72482Html].
+It is in the format of `language[-country]` where `language` is the 2-letter code from [ISO 639](https://www.iso.org/iso-639-language-codes.html) and `country` is the 2-letter code from [ISO 3166][https://www.iso.org/standard/72482.html](https://www.iso.org/standard/72482.html).

-[ISO639LanguageCodesHtml]: [https://www.iso.org/iso-639-language-codes.html](https://www.iso.org/iso-639-language-codes.html) "ISO 639 | ISO"

-[ISOStandard72482Html]: [https://www.iso.org/standard/72482.html](https://www.iso.org/standard/72482.html) "ISO 3166-1:2020 | ISO"

 #### get_TargetCompatibleBrowserVersion